 Are You Ready to Apply?

-• To work for the Tutoring Center, please complete this online application.
+• To work for the Tutoring Center, please complete an online application.

 • (General Tutors and SIs only) Please ask and present this endorsement letter to your HCU professor which will serve as their letter of recommendation confirming your grade and success in the class.
 Letters can be submitted to the Library Office 111 or to TutoringCenter@HC.edu